 Before you’re offered a spot on a college team, the coach will usually want to see you play in person.

 While a highlight video isn’t a substitute for seeing you play in person, it’s a great way to convince the coach to come see you play.
-In sending a coach a video, you’re just trying to distinguish yourself as someone to be sought out.
+When sending a video to a coach you’re just trying to distinguish yourself as someone to be sought out.

-In having your play evaluated, highlight videos are useful, but overrated.
+Highlight videos are useful, but often overrated.
 Whether or not you make a video usually won’t make or break your campaign.
-It’s just another tool that you provide to help the coach make an informed decision.
+It’s just another tool you can provide to help the coach make an informed decision.

 Many of the videos coaches receive are low quality anyway.
-Some videos look like they’ve been filmed during a 8.3 earthquake.
+Some videos look like they’ve been filmed during an earthquake.
 If it’s not that, often the quality of the video is so grainy that players are little more than blurs on the screen.
-Some are sleep inducing.
-Others are downright painful.
+Some are sleep-inducing.
+Others are downright painful to watch.

-Unless you can make something decent, don’t waste your time or your money.
-If a coach requests a video and you can’t provide something decent, find a way to provide something basic.
+If you can’t make something decent, don’t waste your time or your money.
+If a coach requests a video and you can’t provide a quality example, find a way to provide something basic.

-When you share a video with a coach, make sure that it’s easy to figure out who you are on the screen.
-Include your uniform number, provide some play-by-play commentary, or find a way to highlight yourself on the video itself.
+When you share a video with a coach, make sure it’s easy to figure out who you are on the screen.
+Include your uniform number, provide some play-by-play commentary or find a way to highlight yourself on the video itself.